chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-14-interface-segregation.md

 - *What benefits did you notice after splitting interfaces?*
 - *Could any service depend on only `ITaskReader` now?*
 - *Where else could ISP apply in this codebase?*
-- *What migration steps would be required if you introduced additional specialised writers/readers later?*
+- *What migration steps would be required if you introduced additional specialized writers/readers later?*

 ## 10. Time Estimate

 - 60 min – Reading.
 - 10 min – Plan new interfaces.
 - 35 min – Implement + update consumers.
+- 20 min - Journal + discussion prep.
-- 15 min – Test + PR/issue.
+- 15 min – Test => PR => Review => Merge.
 **Total:** ~120 minutes.

 ## 11. Scaffolding & Templates